geoffcliddell/spotify-library-search/README.md

 4. find your CLIENT ID + CLIENT SECRET.
 I followed this tutorial https://stmorse.github.io/journal/spotify-api.html
 5. add these to the script yourself in place of ''' 'yourclientid' ''' and ''' 'yourclientsecret' '''
 6. run the script from the command-line or from an IDE or whatever way you choose

+### Possible Extensions

+1. Translate to JavaScript/create webapp
+2. Clustering, e.g. using tools from sklearn